pingcap/website/server/README.md

 ## Env configurations

-For now, you must create a `.env` file to develop.
+You must create a `.env` file to develop.
 The `.env` file needs these variables:

 ```sh
 # Optional